Use of the Colorado State Seal

 Requests to use the Colorado State Seal must be submitted to Colorado State Seal Requests in writing.
 We will grant or deny the request based on the guidelines listed above.

-If you believe that someone is using the seal improperly or without authorization, you can report it to our office.
+If you have questions about use of the state seal, or if you believe that someone is using the seal improperly or without authorization, you can report it to our office.

 Guidelines for members of the Colorado General Assembly (PDF)